yfcheng/hackerrank/README.md

-# Hackerrank
+# CODING EXERCISES
-This repo contains the solutions for some of the interesting hacker rank problems
+This repo contains the solutions for some of the interesting coding problems